Skip to main content

 ~/.slackhive/data.dbSQLite database - agents, memories, skills, history

-~/.slackhive/agents/<slug>/Per-agent workspace - CLAUDE.md, sessions, copies of assigned wiki folders
+~/.slackhive/agents/<slug>/Per-agent workspace - instructions, sessions, skills, memories, copies of assigned wiki folders

 ~/.slackhive/knowledge/<folderId>/wiki/Compiled wikis for the Knowledge Library (source of truth)